azadkader/Final-Project/README.md

 The requirements file is empty because everything will be installed via google collab notebook.

 The File has to be imported into a Google Collab Notebook, where it will be mounted and then executed.

+Unfortunately due to the fact that my venv did not work and both ignacio and sandra couldnt make it work in my notebook, I had to use google collab, which crashed multiple times during the calculation processes, which then made the calculations nearly impossible and lengthy.
+Therefore I was only able to run a couple of models and different hyperparameters.

+Everytime i changed something in the code i had to rerun the whole think e.g. recalculate the models which take a couple of hours.

+I hope you take this into account when grading my notebook.